History of Uruguay: Return to civil rule and collectivism, 1890–1903

 In March 1897 there was an uprising led by the Blanco caudillo Aparicio Saravia, known as the Revolution of 1897.
 The confrontation ended with the signing of the Pacto de la Cruz, in which greater political representation and coparticipation was agreed upon.
 Thus, the governors of the departments of Cerro Largo, Treinta y Tres, Rivera, Maldonado, Flores and San José would be appointed by the Honorable Board, the National Party's central body.

 On 25 August 1897, President Juan Idiarte Borda was assassinated while attending Independence Day celebrations.
 He was succeeded by Juan Lindolfo Cuestas who held the position until 1903.

-Due to the high educational and cultural level of Uruguayan society at the end of the 19th century, the "Generation of 900" emerged, an influential group of writers, poets and intellectuals.
-It was made up of Florencio Sánchez, María Eugenia Vaz Ferreira, Julio Herrera y Reissig, Delmira Agustini and Horacio Quiroga, among others.
+The cultural and educational development of Uruguayan society in the late nineteenth century contributed to the emergence of the "Generation of 900", an influential group of writers, poets, and intellectuals.
+Its members included Florencio Sánchez, María Eugenia Vaz Ferreira, Julio Herrera y Reissig, Delmira Agustini and Horacio Quiroga.